ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The static `anyOf` method returns a new incomplete future that is completed when any of the given CompletableFutures complete.
-Note that the result of this method is `CompletableFuture<Object>` and you should cast the result to the given type (here: `String`) manually.
+The static `anyOf` method returns a new incomplete future that is completed when _any_ of the given `CompletableFuture`s complete.
+Note that the result of this method is `CompletableFuture&lt;Object>` and you should cast the result to the required type manually.

 ```